Victim Services

 If you are the victim of a crime, surviving family member (immediate), parent/legal guardian of a victim, or have participated in the criminal prosecution of a case, and you wish to receive information regarding an offender, you MUST notify the Victim Notification Program in the following manner:

 Obtain a "Notification of Rights and Request Form".
-This can be done either from this web page or through the prosecuting attorney's office IN THE COUNTY IN WHICH THE CRIME TOOK PLACE.
+This can be done either from this web page or through the prosecuting attorney's office in the county where the crime originally took place.

-Click here to access the form online.
-Completed copies can be emailed as an attachment to
+Completed copies can be emailed as an attachment to doc-victim-services@wyo.gov.

-doc-victim-services@wyo.gov.
-Alternatively, you can submit a printed form to either the prosecutor's office in the county where the crime occurred or to the Wyoming Department of Corrections at the address below.
-One of those agencies will then complete the remainder of the form and determine if you are entitled to notification.
-Request forms do need to be signed, so please print them, and then they can be mailed or attached to an email.
+Alternatively, you can submit a printed form to either the prosecutor's office in the county where the crime occurred or to the WDOC at the address below.

 Be sure you complete all the information on the form and save a copy for yourself.